kkmanuu/kkmanuu/README.md

 🤝 I’m looking for help with Full stack Developers.

-💬 Ask me about HTML, Javascript, CSS, and React.
+💬 Ask me about HTML, Javascript, CSS, React, Ruby on Rails and Redux.

 📫 How to reach me: kipngenoemmanuel@gmail.com